 Mad.
 Sq.
-Mark't is a late spring food fair with amazing eats.
+Mark't is a late spring/early fall food fair with amazing eats.
 Not to mention an excellent view of the Flatiron Building.

 The food vendors include well-known NYC restaurants.
 There are tables and chairs where you can sit down and enjoy your food.
-The market is open daily for almost a month.
+The market is open daily.

 For more information, visit urbanspacenyc.com.